Courtney Whitmore: JSA/JSA and Black Vengeance

 Starman and Stargirl on the cover of JSA: All Stars #4 (October 2003).
 Art by John Cassaday.

 Courtney's family is murdered by agents of Per Degaton and she travels with the rest of the JSA to 1951.
 The Modern Age successors to Golden Age JSA members meet and fight alongside the originals to save her family and the future.
 She finds herself forced to work with Atom Smasher again, for the first time since he defected to Black Adam's rival team.
 During her trip to the past, Courtney is briefly stuck in an asylum when she tries to recruit Ted Knight.
 Knight had become clinically depressed for his perceived role in the creation of the atomic bomb to the point that he initially thought Courtney was a hallucination, but she was saved by a figure later identified as Starwoman, an adult version of her infant sister Patricia.
-After the crisis is over, Courtney forgives Al for his past alliance with Black Adam but Atom Smasher is nearly killed by the Spectre during an attack on Khandaq.
+After the crisis is over, Courtney forgives Al for his past alliance with Black Adam but Atom Smasher is nearly killed by the Spectre during an attack on Kahndaq.
 He survives, but the event reveals the depth of Courtney's feelings for him.
 She returns to her own time to find her family alive again.

 Later, Atom Smasher is tried and convicted for his actions while working for Black Adam.
 During a TV appearance, Courtney says that with Al in prison, she would "be there for him... no matter how long it takes."

 Infinite Crisis

 Stargirl and S.T.R.I.P.E. on the cover of JSA #81 (March 2006).
 Art by Alex Ross.

 Courtney is approached by the Shade, who tells her that her biological father is dead.
 This tragedy and her experience of the relationship between Liberty Belle and Jesse Quick prompts her to re-evaluate her family life.
-She discovers that she can't hate her biological father for his failings as a father and as a man.
+She discovers that she cannot hate her biological father for his failings as a father and as a man.
 She also learns to accept Pat Dugan as her only real father figure.

-Stargirl becomes part of a coalition consisting of the JSA, the Doom Patrol and the Teen Titans that is organized to stop Superboy-Prime from destroying Smallville.
-Superboy-Prime kills several of the Titans, including Pantha and Baby Wildebeest and maims Risk, removing his arm.
+Stargirl becomes part of a coalition consisting of the JSA, the Doom Patrol and the Teen Titans to stop Superboy-Prime from destroying Smallville.
+During the battle, Superboy-Prime kills Titans members Pantha, Bushido, and Baby Wildebeest.
 Stargirl later attends a memorial service for heroes who died in the Crisis.

 Afterwards, she begins attending college.
 She has altered her equipment: her rod now telescopes into a small cylinder, and her costume and belt materialize as the rod extends to full size.